 Place earth in the grave

-Receive a video recording of the service that we email to the family a day or two later, so people who can't attend will be able to hear what was said and witness the burial service
+Receive a video recording of the service a day or two later, so people who can't attend will be able to hear what was said and witness the burial service.
+(Live webcasting available at outdoor chapel services only.)

-Skype/FaceTime/Zoom with immediate family who can’t attend, so they can hear the service and participate if they wish
+Skype/FaceTime/Zoom at graveside services with family who can’t attend, so they can hear the service and participate if they wish

 The main restriction is in the number of people who can attend the service.
-Based on the governor’s mandate that no more than 10 people attend, this would consist of no more than eight members of the immediate family, the clergy and our funeral director.
+Based on the governor’s recent changes, both graveside services and outdoor chapel services can have no more than 20 attendees.
 To protect you and your family, all arrangements will be conducted by phone.

 One of the impacts on our community is the loss of the support we get from the ritual of shiva.
 We strongly encourage families to set up their own Zoom shiva.